-Since the miraculous discovery of Saint James’ remains over 1200 years ago, people have been making their way across Europe to his tomb in Santiago de Compostela Cathedral in order to pay homage or do penance.
+People have been making their way across Europe to the tomb of Saint James in Santiago de Compostela Cathedral in order to pay homage or do penance ever since the miraculous discovery of his remains, over 1200 years ago.

-The Camino de Santiago de Compostela is made up of these numerous trails from Portugal, Spain, France, Germany and other countries.
+The Camino de Santiago de Compostela is made up of these many different trails from Portugal, Spain, France, Germany and other countries.

-While the points of origin, landscapes and languages differ, these pilgrim routes share certain symbols of the Camino de Santiago de Compostela including the ubiquitous scallop shell, yellow arrows, and a pilgrim passport known as a credencial.
+Although the points of origin, languages and landscapes may differ, these pilgrim routes share certain symbols of the Camino de Santiago de Compostela including the ubiquitous scallop shell, yellow arrows, and the pilgrim passport known as a Credencial.

 Probably the oldest Camino symbol is the scallop shell.
 These shells are found on the Galician coast and were originally brought back by pilgrims as proof of their achievement and as souvenirs.